 In some cases, there exists a co-obligor structure wherein all the co-obligors are jointly and severally liable to repay the debt of all of them.
-In case of co-obligor structures, CARE analyses the combined financials and cash flows to arrive at common rating for all co-obligors.
+In case of co-obligor structures, CARE Ratings analyses the combined financials and cash flows to arrive at common rating for all co-obligors.

-Additional factors considered for CE ratings:
+Additional Factors for CE Ratings:

-1) Legal risk
+1. Legal Risk

 The documents providing credit enhancement are examined to establish their unconditional and irrevocable nature.
 The period of guarantee should cover entire period of debt.
-CARE Ratings seeks legal opinion on these parameters and also the strength of 'enforceability' of the structure, before confirming the rating to the credit enhanced debt.
+CARE Ratings seeks legal opinion on these parameters and the strength of 'enforceability' of the structure, before confirming the rating to the credit enhanced debt.

-2) Payment Mechanism, i.e., T minus structures
+2. Payment Mechanism, i.e., T Minus Structures